Richmond, California: Economy

 Many industries have been and are still sited in Richmond.
 It had a dynamite and gunpowder works (the Giant Powder Company, closed in 1960, now the site of Point Pinole Regional Shoreline), the last active whaling station in the country at Point Molate (closed in 1971), and one of the world's largest wineries (Winehaven), closed by Prohibition in 1919.

 During World War II, Richmond developed rapidly as a heavy industrial town, chiefly devoted to shipbuilding.
 Its major activity now is as a seaport, with 26 million tons of goods shipped through Port Richmond in 1993, mostly oil and petroleum products.
 The seaport is also home to a major oil refinery operated by Chevron Corporation.
 The Social Security Administration employs over 1,000 at its regional office and program service center in Downtown Richmond.
 Kaiser Permanente's Richmond Medical Center hospital in the Downtown Richmond is one of the largest employers in the city.
-Galaxy Desserts is run and operated in the city.
-Vetrazzo, an award-winning green business that manufactures Recycled Glass Countertops out of waste glass such as beer bottles and old traffic lights, is located in the refurbished Ford Assembly Plant.
-Treeskunk Productions a video game animation studio is based in the town.
-Bay View recording studios are located in the city, and have worked with artists such as Smash Mouth.
-Photon Films, LLC, a video production and editing studio, is located in Harborfront area along the southeast shoreline.

-Shopping
+Retail

-The Hilltop District includes Prologis Hilltop Center which had planned renovations, beginning with the addition of 99 Ranch Market, which have since been canceled.
-Two of their long time anchors, Sears and Macy's, both ceased operations there in 2020 and 2021 respectively.
-This leaves the mall with one last existing anchor of the Wal-Mart department store.
-Furthermore, the area is home to Hilltop Auto Mall, a 16-screen Century Theatres alongside, Hilltop Plaza Shopping Center.
+The Hilltop District includes Prologis Hilltop Center and a 16-screen Century Theatres alongside Hilltop Plaza Shopping Center.
 The 23rd Street business district has evolved into a predominantly Latino neighborhood over the last twenty years as have the storefronts.

 In the Downtown Richmond District the Richmond Shopping Center was built as part of the city's "main street" revitalization efforts.
-It is anchored by a Foods Co. supermarket and a Walgreens pharmacy.

 The Macdonald 80 Shopping Center is a commercial plot along the trunk route of Macdonald Avenue which has been designated the city's main street under the aforementioned program.
 It was once anchored by the now-defunct Montgomery Wards and a Toys"R"Us.
-Demolition of the former buildings and construction of a new shopping mall were completed in 2006 and the center is now anchored by a Target store.
+Demolition of the former buildings and construction of a new shopping mall were completed in 2006.